 Idalmin was nine when her mother and father were arrested by the police.

-“It was as though my parents had died,' says Idalmin.
+‘Tomorrow, tomorrow…’ But they never came.
+It was like my parents died.
 “The first time I visited mom in prison, visiting time finished after one hour.
 Just imagine – you haven’t seen your mom for ages, and then you only get one hour!
 I cried every morning for that first year.'